YangXiaozhou/yangxiaozhou.github.io/_posts/2020-10-20-EM-algorithm-explained.md

 ## Further topics
 Digging deeper, the first question you might ask is: So, is EM perfect?
 Of course, it's not.
 Sometimes, the Q function is difficult to obtain analytically.
 We could use Monte Carlo techniques to estimate the Q function, e.g., check out Monte Carlo [EM](https://amstat.tandfonline.com/doi/abs/10.1198/106186001317115045).
 Sometimes, even with complete-data information, the Q function is still difficult to maximize.
 We could consider alternative maximizing techniques, e.g., see expectation conditional maximization ([ECM](https://academic.oup.com/biomet/article-abstract/80/2/267/251605)).
 Another disadvantage of EM is that it provides us with only point estimates.
 In case we want to know the uncertainty in these estimates, we would need to conduct variance estimation through other techniques, e.g., Louis's method, supplemental EM, or bootstrapping.

 Thanks for reading!
-Please consider leaving a feedback for me below.
+Please consider leaving feedback for me below.

 ----------------
 ## References